S3-working-group/s3-practical-guide/docs/all.md

 Free delegatees up to create and deliver value.
 Aim to design or develop domains in ways that enable them to fulfill the purpose of the domain as effectively as possible:

 -   Avoid, minimize or remove any unnecessary dependencies and constraints that otherwise impede the ability of the delegatees to successfully account for the domain.
--    Enable delegatees to undertake whichever activities they consider to be valuable, unless such activity falls outside of the domain of the organization, is explicitly forbidden, they violate somebody else’s (explicit) domain, or if it impedes other people’s contribution to the organization in some other way.
+-   Enable delegatees to undertake whichever activities they consider to be valuable, unless such activity falls outside of the domain of the organization, is explicitly forbidden, they violate somebody else's (explicit) domain, or if it impedes other people's contribution to the organization in some other way.
 Things that are forbidden may include explicit constraints laid out in the domain description, any other agreements the delegatees need to keep, or legal and regulatory requirements.
 -   Aim to design simple metrics that help delegatees learn whether or not they focus on the right things
--    Keep the design brief and to the point, and schedule regular evaluations to discover what is working, what’s missing, and what needs to be changed.
+-   Keep the design brief and to the point, and schedule regular evaluations to discover what is working, what's missing, and what needs to be changed.

 ##### When to clarify domains

 **When delegating responsibility for a new domain:** as a delegator, take the time to draft out a design of the domain you intend to delegate, before contracting with an individual or team to take responsibility for it.
-As part of the delegation process, It’s often worthwhile to review and perhaps develop some aspects of a new domain design, with input from the delegatees.
+As part of the delegation process, It's often worthwhile to review and perhaps develop some aspects of a new domain design, with input from the delegatees.

 **When existing domains are unclear:** Consider clarifying existing domains whenever you identify that stakeholders have differing assumptions about the domain of an existing _role_, position, team, project, department, or even about the domain of the entire organization, if that unclarity leads to confusion, double work, work not being done, etc.